The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Day 2: Laguna Mitucocha to Laguna Carhuacocha

-The second day of the Huayhuash Circuit dives even deeper into adventure, with an off-trail alpine traverse that delivers staggering mountain scenery and a true sense of remoteness.
+The second day of the Huayhuash Circuit dives even deeper, with an off-trail alpine traverse that delivers staggering mountain scenery and a true sense of remoteness.
 Departing Laguna Mitucocha, the route follows the rugged ruta alpina high above the valley floor, weaving across loose scree, massive andesite slabs, and golden grasslands toward a lofty highpoint below Jirishanca Chico (4,870m).

 Navigation is challenging but the views are unparalleled, with hidden valleys, glittering lakes, and serrated peaks filling the horizon.
 After a demanding descent through open pastures, the day ends with a beautiful campsite on the shores of Laguna Carhuacocha— and an unforgettable glimpse of the mighty Siula Grande and Yerupajá looming above the clouds.